Easy recipes from around the World, including Great British classics, dinners and snacks

 • 1 400g tin red kidney beans in chilli sauce

-• 2 sticks celery - chopped
+• 2 sticks of celery - chopped

 • 2 large carrots - chopped